connor-hanan/diamond_price_prediction/README.md

 </div>

 ## R2 results
-- The closer the model is to 1 the better the model is
+- The closer the R2 value is to 1, the better the model fits the data.
 <div>
 <table border="1" class="dataframe">
   <thead>